When are you open?

 How are you funded?

-We are funded through Mrs. Hale's endowment and private donations.
+We are funded through Mrs. Hale's endowment, private donations and an occasional grant.
 Room use fees and activity fees for some of our activities and events offset some of the costs of our programs.
 Monetary and in-kind donations are tax deductible to the fullest extent allowed by law.
 We receive no public monies for operating expenses.

 How are you governed?

-We are governed in day-to-day operations by a Director.
+We are governed in day-to-day operations by an Executive Director.
 The Director meets monthly with a Board of Directors.
 A Board of Trustees oversees management of the endowment.

 What's the facility like?

-There are two main buildings on 8 acres, two tennis courts, two pickleball courts, a basketball court, four square, a badminton court, a small playground, a soccer court with a rebound board, and a platform tennis court.
+There are two main buildings on 8 acres, two tennis courts, two pickleball courts, a disc golf course, basketball court, four square, a badminton court, a small playground, a soccer court with a rebound board, and a platform tennis court.

 What does the Center offer for adults?